ropensci/rixpress/README.md

 `Nix`, ensuring the pipeline runs in a fully reproducible `Nix`-managed environment. `{rixpress}` only requires users to write the pipeline using familiar R code.

+`rixpress` focuses on “micropipelines”: pipelines executed on a single machine for small-to-medium projects.

 For example, this R script defines a list of *derivations* defined by functions prefixed with `rxp_*()`, which is then passed to `rixpress()`: